frabaglia/ragem/README.md

 The server expose a GQL query web-client, useful for query testing, practice and of course having some fun...

+# Not production ready

+While running the server on dev or production, GraphQL express endpoint is behind [cors](https://www.npmjs.com/package/cors) middleware.

+This let the app client and server work through different ports on dev stage.
+But this is not desirable feature in a regular production app.

 # Querying

 ## Mutations